-The subject site (Figure 1) is cleared and managed with some remnant scattered trees.
+The subject site (Figure 1) is cleared and managed.

 An assessment of significant environmental features, threatened species, population or ecological communities under the Biodiversity Conservation Act 2016 that may potentially be affected by the proposed bushfire protection measures has not been undertaken in this report as it is covered by other technical deliverables (if required) prepared to support the REF.
-The site is biocertified land.